Alabama Recording Laws: Consent Rules, Statutes, and Penalties

 Can You Record Police Officers in Alabama?

 Yes.
 The First Amendment protects your right to record law enforcement officers performing their duties in public.
-In Alabama, you can:
+The U.S. Court of Appeals for the Eleventh Circuit, which includes Alabama, has recognized this right.
+You can:

 - Film traffic stops (including your own)